London International Airport

-The London International Airport is an airport located in London, Ontario, Canada.
-It is located 5 NM northeast of the city of London, Ontario and is classified as an airport of entry by Transport Canada.
+The London International Airport is an airport in London, Ontario, Canada.
+It is 5 NM northeast of the city of London, Ontario and is classified as an airport of entry by Transport Canada.
 In 2023, the airport was listed as the 17th busiest airport in Canada in terms of aircraft movements with 102,122 flights.
 The airport posted a record 683,000 travelers in 2019 and 332,447 passengers in 2023.
-It is serviced year-round by Air Canada Express and WestJet, and seasonally by Air Transat.
+It has air service year-round by Air Canada Express and WestJet, and seasonally by Air Transat.

-The airport is staffed by the Canada Border Services Agency (CBSA).
-CBSA officers at this airport can handle aircraft with no more than 180 passengers; however, they can handle up to 450 if the aircraft is unloaded in stages.
+The airport is classified as a port of entry for both cargo and passengers.
+It is staffed by the Canada Border Services Agency (CBSA) and officers at this airport can handle aircraft with no more than 180 passengers.